nfour/xroute/README.md

   }

   setUserId(userId: string) {
+    // Uses current route params
+    this.route.push({ userId })
+    //
+    // or
+    //
+    // Explicitly use previous params...
-    // Notice we get to re-use the `language` parameter this.route.push({ ...this.route.params, userId })
+    this.route.pushExact({ ...this.route.params, userId })
   }
 }